google/neural-tangents/README.md

 One can use `apply_fn_lin(params, x)` exactly as you would any other function (including as an input to JAX optimizers).
 This makes it easy to compare the training trajectory of neural networks with that of its linearization.
-Previous theory and experiments have examined the linearization of neural networks from inputs to logits or pre-activations, rather than from inputs to post-activations which are substantially more nonlinear.
+Prior theory and experiments have examined the linearization of neural networks from inputs to logits or pre-activations, rather than from inputs to post-activations which are substantially more nonlinear.